 Dowel construction is an excellent choice for milling for cabinet assembly.
 A construction boring machine will give your production a uniformity that all other milling precedures lack.
 Uniformity is the key to adding quality and speed to any production system.

-Gannomat manufactures the following dowel construction machines.
+Gannomat manufactures the following dowel construction machines. link to individual machine pages.

 All of the construction types above can be speeded up by adding sophisticated equipment.
 Question is, what improvement would there be in using expensive equipment when the final product would still have to be bench assembled.